TE HIKU WATER STUDY

 Why do you need to map the aquifer?

-It is important to get more information about the aquifer because of what Te Hiku has experienced over the past few years.
-The need to protect environmental flows, an increased demand for water, and recent droughts mean we need to get more information.
-We can then make more informed decisions about balancing water use with environmental protection.
+The need to protect environmental flows, an increased demand for water, and recent droughts mean we need to get more information to make more informed decisions about balancing water use with environmental protection.

 What is the Aupōuri aquifer?